errcode

 ErrBootstrapLifecycle Code = "ERR_BOOTSTRAP_LIFECYCLE"

-// Refresh token store error codes (runtime/auth/refresh).
+// Refresh token store error code (runtime/auth/refresh).

 //

-// ErrRefreshTokenReused is CategoryAuth — an OAuth2 RFC 6749 §10.4
+// side-channels.
+CategoryAuth — OAuth2 RFC 6749 §10.4 attack signal when

-ErrRefreshTokenRevoked Code = "ERR_REFRESH_TOKEN_REVOKED"
+ErrRefreshTokenRejected Code = "ERR_REFRESH_TOKEN_REJECTED"

 ErrRefreshTokenReused Code = "ERR_REFRESH_TOKEN_REUSED"